Get-Your/Get-Your/README.md

     launch.json

 and database operations/migrations will apply to SQLite database files in the repo folder (which will be created if they don't exist).
-The SQLite databases will be ignored by Git commits.
+Any SQLite database(s) will be ignored by Git.

 Local development uses `.env` and `.dev.env` for [app secrets](#app-secrets).
 The SQLite database configuration is hardcoded in `local.py`, so associated variables must exist but won't be used.